Mental wellbeing fund for rural communities

 The money is to be used to help improve the mental wellbeing of rural people by complementing services that already exist.
 For that reason, it's called the Complementary Services fund.

-Any projects we fund should focus on support for people with unmet or high wellbeing needs, such as:
+Any projects we fund should focus on support for people with unmet wellbeing needs, such as:

 - rural Māori

 The types of projects and services we want to fund

 Organisations can get funding for wellbeing projects across the primary sector.

 They need to support rural communities facing challenges that could lead to mental wellbeing issues.

 - provide more one-to-one peer support